mipmip/it-svg-stencils/stencil/readme.md

 # IT Stencils

- SVG stencils for IT architecture schemas
+ SVG stencils for IT architecture schemas.
+Make sure your visit the homepage.
+Here is some excellent information on how to use this stencil and how to create isometric shapes.

 Author: Kristopher Waltzer